fyquah/fyquah.github.io/_posts/2015-04-16-rails-deployment.md

     listen 80;
     return 301 https://$server_name$request_uri;
 }

+# A request to http://www.abc.com/documents/2 (defaults to port 80)
+# will be redirected to https://www.abc.com/documents/2
 ~~~

 The above block simply redirect all HTTP request at port 80 to a similiar url in HTTPS.